-- Attach the RV to shore power Have the motorhome engine running. - ☐ Turn on the generator.
+- \Box Attach the RV to shore power.

+- \Box Have the motorhome engine running.

+- \Box Turn on the generator.

-Extending/retracting the room
+Extending/retracting the room:

-- Engine or generator must be running, or plugged into shore power. - 2.
+- 1. Engine or generator must be running, or plugged into shore power. - 2.
 Transmission must be in park or neutral (if applicable). - 3.
-Set the parking brake and level the unit. - Remove transit bars (if so equipped) if extending the room; install if retracting. - 5.
-Turn ON the on/off switch or key.
+Set the parking brake and level the unit. - 4.
+Remove transit bars (if so equipped) if extending the room; install if retracting.